Akris: Celebrities

 Several female celebrities are known to have worn Akris designs, including Amal Clooney, HSH Charlene, Princess of Monaco, Tina Fey, Susan Sarandon, Doris Yaffe, Shakira, Alicia Keys, Angelina Jolie, Nicole Kidman Diane Sawyer and former Secretary of State Condoleezza Rice.

 Garment production

-The company's headquarters are located in St. Gallen, Switzerland with 200 employees.
+The company's headquarters is located in St. Gallen, Switzerland with 200 employees.
 The design process begins with the fabric; Kriemler then sketches his designs.
 Akris fabrics are often custom-produced; sometimes, development of a fabric may take years.
 Most of the fabrics used in Akris clothing are produced in specialized mills in northern Italy.

 Akris clothing is generally produced in ateliers in St. Gallen, Zurich, and Ticino, Switzerland.
 Kriemler has aimed to continue St. Gallen's textile-based history by hiring local artisans.
-About half of the company's 280 manufacturing employees are highly skilled artisans; two years of training are required for a seamstress to master the hand-finishing of Akris's double-faced cashmere jackets, each of which requires two and a half days to complete.
+About half of the company's manufacturing employees (around 280 employees) are highly skilled artisans; two years of training is required for a seamstress to master the hand-finishing of Akris's double-faced cashmere jackets, each of which requires two and a half days to complete.